EvoLib/evo-lib/evosim/README.md

 episodes.
 Multiple individuals coexist in the same world while resources, population size, birth, and death change continuously.

-This makes EvoSim suitable for experiments where selection pressure emerges from the interaction between agents and their environment.
+EvoSim supports experiments in which agent-environment interactions affect survival and reproduction.

 ## Scope